ESOL

 NZQA Info

-Write simple texts for practical everyday purposes (EL)
+Write a simple text for a practical everyday purpose in English language

 Level: 1